-Many gardeners are considering making minor to major improvements to their landscapes as part of their gardening activities for the New Year.
-The good news is that January is an ideal month to start planning for renovating the home landscape.
+Many gardeners are considering making minor to major improvements to their landscapes as part of their gardening activities to start the New Year.
+The good news is that mid-winter is an ideal month to start planning for renovating the home landscape.

-Many gardeners are considering making minor to major improvements to their landscapes as part of their gardening activities for the New Year.
-The good news is that January is an ideal month to start planning for renovating the home landscape.
+Many gardeners consider making minor to major improvements to their landscapes as the spring growing season approaches.
+The good news is that midwinter is an ideal time period to start planning for renovating the home landscape.

-Here are a few common mistakes that you should

-avoid as you make plans to improve your landscape over the New Year.
+Here are a few common mistakes that you should avoid as you make plans to improve your landscape over the New Year.

-THE "WOS" LANDSCAP-ING PHILOSOPHY: Over the coming weeks, garden centers, nurseries and similar outlets will be fully stocked with a plethora of plants for home landscapes.
-Avoid practicing the WOS or "What's on Sale" approach to landscaping.
+THE "WOS" LANDSCAPING PHILOSOPHY: Over the coming weeks, garden centers, nurseries and similar outlets will be fully stocked with a plethora of plants for home landscapes.
+Avoid practicing the WOS or "What's On Sale" approach to landscaping.
 It is quite acceptable and appropriate to purchase high quality plants that are on sale.
-However, do not fall hostage to just purchasing a plant on impulse simply because it's on sale and then deciding later where you
+However, do not yield to the impulse to purchasing a plant simply because it's on sale or it's pretty and then deciding later where you might place the plant or how it might fit in the overall landscape scheme.